tspivey/tdsr/readme.md

 ### Config file
 In ~/.tdsr.cfg you add to the plugins and commands section to modify the shortcut and terminal command that has been run

-Required: The plugin section maps to a letter you press with alt to trigger the plugin.
+Required: [plugins] The plugin section maps to a letter you press with alt to trigger the plugin.

-Optional: The command section is a string of  the command you ran previous to triggering the plugin (this minimizes processing time)
+Optional: [commands] The command section is a regex of the command you ran previous to triggering the plugin (this minimizes processing time)

 Optional: A regex to indicate the start of your prompt line in your terminal